 - Clinical supervision provided by experienced nurses

 - Nursing Simulation in every course in the simulation lab!

 What career options will I have with a BSN degree?

-BSN education will expand your eligibility for a variety of positions in hospital settings, family & older adult services and other corporate settings.
+A Bachelor of Science in Nursing degree will expand your eligibility for a variety of positions in hospital settings, family & older adult services and other corporate settings, including:

 - Acute care

 - Outpatient facilities